briancain/mtd-dashboard/README.md

 #### Manage View

 This view will be where a user can manage their MTD system.
 Currently, it is being used to show off different demo element features that could be integrated into the final product.

+Another view will show the configuration visualization demo that will depend on what the fullstack.yaml will look like.